Vyral/sean-zanganeh-blog/_posts/2019-04-19-how-can-you-get-the-most-money-for-your-home-when-it-comes-time-to-sell.md

 {% include youtube.html %}

-<center> To make your home sell quickly and for top dollar once it hits the market, you need to focus on preparation, price, and the pro you use.</center>
+<center><em>To make your home sell quickly and for top dollar once it hits the market, you need to focus on preparation, price, and the pro you use.</em></center>

+&nbsp;

 What’s the key to winning when it comes time to sell?
 In other words, how can you sell for the most money in the shortest amount of time?